schedjoules/calendar-store-api/details/weather.md

 - ne
 - sw
 ```
-whereby the ne and sw parameters should be replaced by the north-east and south-west coordinates of the user's screen.

-Your request will be responded with the 30 most popular weather station in the users view.
-The response might contain:
+The ne and sw parameters should be replaced by the north-east and south-west coordinates of the user's screen.
+The response will contain the 30 most popular weather stations in the users view.
+An example response:
 ```
 ...
 {